This post is also available in: Español (Spanish)

 How to search by location

 Let’s imagine we want to analyze tweets mentioning the Oscar Awards tweeted by accounts in New York.
+This advanced search command works directly on the report, on the advanced search.

 The most important step for the geocode string is to determine the location in which you want to look for tweets (latitude and longitude).
 There’s plenty of services out there such as Google Maps that give you the exact coordinates of a place.
 Another good one is geocode.xyz.
 For today’s example we’re going to use New York’s coordinates.
 It will look something like this: